Click to jump to the relevant section.

 Section A. MAINTENANCE OF ASSOCIATION RECORDS

-The Association shall keep at its principal office:
+The Association shall keep at its principal office and in digital form:

-(3) A record of its membership, including names and addresses;
+(3) A record of its membership, including names, postal and email addresses.

 Section B. ASSOCIATION SEAL